 However, if the owner is planning to sell a condo, don't assume that leaving your furniture there will increase the value of the condo.
 Old furniture can be a detriment as it makes the entire place feel outdated, or, if a buyer already has their own furniture, they would just be given the burden to get rid of the furniture before they can bring in their own.
-Buyers may actually be turned off from the condo due to the state of the furniture.
+Buyers may actually be turned off from the condo due to the hassle or state of the furniture.

 Make the Best Decision For Your Circumstances

-There are many pros and cons to both selling a furnished condo and an unfurnished condo, and you will have to make the best decision for you.
+There are many pros and cons to both selling a furnished condo and selling an unfurnished condo, and you will have to make the best decision for you.
 The best way to determine how to proceed is to look up current real estate market trends in the area.
 With the helpful analysis from a real estate agent, you can gain a deeper understanding about buyers' preferences in a condo.
 Then you can make the right situation based on your circumstances.

-If you are in the mood to further negotiate which items stay and which items leave with you, ensure that any agreements are made in writing and included in the closing agreement.
+If a homeowner is in the mood to further negotiate which items stay and which items leave with you, ensure that any agreements are made in writing and included in the closing agreement.
 Then you can avoid any disagreements that could complicate the closing transaction on the condo.